Yandex Cloud

 ConnectorConnector

 A connector is an interface for accessing a specific type of data source.
 Connector provide data from the source as an abstract table which the workers can send queries to.
-This abstraction allows you to work uniformly with all data sources regardless of their specific requirements.
+This table supports the same workflow for all data sources regardless of what particular requirements they may have.

 In Managed Service for Trino, the following connectors are available: